-To prepare the laboratory tests, each laboratory group has to do some homework together before the experiment and hand in a simple copy to the supervisor immediately before the start of the experiment.
-The tasks for the experiment as such are processed and logged during the implementation.
-The protocol should be handed over to the supervisor immediately after the experiment has been carried out.
-Before each experiment, there is a written exam or oral (approx. 20 min., No aids) the content of the experiment.
+In preparation for the laboratory experiments, each laboratory group must work together on a number of tasks as homework before the experiment and submit a single copy to the supervisor immediately before the start of the experiment.
+The tasks for the experiment itself are completed and recorded during the experiment.
+The protocol should be handed in to the supervisor immediately after the experiment.
+Before each experiment is carried out, there is a written or oral examination (approx. 20 minutes, no aids) on the content of the experiment.